Pre Step: Know the Characteristics of a Research Paper and the Research Process

 - Find book sources: Use the online card catalog (OPAC) for locating books in the library.
 You can also access book sources from some of our databases, such as Questia, Gale Virtual Reference Library, and Biography In Context.

 - Find periodical sources: Use our databases, such as Questia or EBSCOhost’s Masterfile Premier, for locating magazine and newspaper articles.
 See an overview of the library’s databases here.

 - Check reliability of Internet sources: Because free-web content can be extremely inaccurate, it’s a good idea to evaluate it for reliability.

 - Keep track of your sources: When you find helpful information, identify the source of the information.
 As you gather sources, it is essential that you keep a list of each source’s permalink.
-See examples for assistance with this.
 Ultimately, any book, website, periodical, or other type of information source that you plan on using to write your research paper must be listed in your works cited page.